 WHERE TO EAT: Find your favorite craft beer and innovative farm-to-table cuisine at Lost & Found, in the heart of New York’s capital.
 Southern comfort favorites like chicken and waffles and shrimp and grits can be found up north at The Cuckoo’s Nest.
 Savor the flavor at Saratoga’s Hamlet & Ghost, serving upscale new American dishes.
 Generations of Southern Italian chefs scratch cook fresh pasta and authentic Italian dishes daily at Solevo Kitchen.

-WHERE TO STAY: The Renaissance Albany Hotel is a newly opened lifestyle brand hotel that sits in the center of downtown Albany, with soaring views from every window.
+WHERE TO STAY: The Renaissance Albany Hotel is a lifestyle brand hotel that sits in the center of downtown Albany, with soaring views from every window.
 Enjoy dinner with a view of the bustling downtown and high-end American fare at Wellington’s Restaurant, right inside the hotel.
-The newly re-imagined Adelphi Hotel, which reopened in fall 2017 after a five-year renovation, focuses on luxury and modern design while carrying on the spirit of a historic and charming retreat that has made The Adelphi an iconic place to stay in upstate New York.
+The Adelphi Hotel focuses on luxury and modern design while carrying on the spirit of a historic and charming retreat that has made The Adelphi an iconic place to stay in upstate New York.